Here are your most toxic personality traits, based on your Chinese zodiac sign

 Birth years: 1922, 1934, 1946, 1958, 1970, 1982, 1994, 2006, 2018

-The most affable zodiac sign of them all, Dogs don’t really have any ‘dark toxic side’ and their worst trait is actually just shutting off when things don’t go their way.
+The most affable zodiac sign of them all, dogs don’t really have any ‘dark toxic side’ and one of their most toxic traits is actually just shutting off when things don’t go their way.
 Dogs will shower you with undying loyalty and support, and expect the same attention and adulation in return.
 However, they tend to get too clingy and attention-seeking which gets too overwhelming for people around them and they just waltz off!

 When it comes to any relationship woes, Dogs hate confrontation and will even ghost you for days to avoid communicating.
 Additionally, they often lack the drive to succeed and end up being very lazy and unambitious.
 So Dogs, this is a wake-up call to steer clear of all the anxiety and paranoia that come with your people-pleasing nature, and start working on yourself!
 Channel your energy towards your goals and ambitions rather than lurking in a corner and waiting for some magic to happen.